xl402/neural-oblivious-decision-ensembles/README.md

 The original paper does not
 compare `NODE` on feature-engineered data (which is essential for making best performing models).
-In this branch, we compare NODE against modern tree-based models such as *lightgbm*, *xgboost* and another DL based tabular architecture *TabNet*.
+In this branch, we compare NODE against modern tree-based models such as *LightGBM*, *Xgboost* and another DL based tabular architecture *TabNet*.